 Paper EE Bonds

-These bonds were sold for half their face value, meaning you paid $500 for a $1,000 bond.
+These bonds were sold for half their face value so you would have paid $500 for a $1,000 bond.
 They were guaranteed to be worth their face value after 20 years and earned additional interest until final maturity at 30 years.
-As of 2012, any EE bond bought before 1983 is fully mature and has stopped earning interest.
-For instance, a $1,000 Series EE bond purchased in July 1980 reached final maturity in July 2010 and can be redeemed for $3,348.
+Any EE bond bought before 1983 was fully mature by 2012 and has stopped earning interest.
+For example, a $1,000 Series EE bond purchased in July 1980 reached final maturity in July 2010 and can be redeemed for $3,348.

-The Treasury guarantees an electronic EE bond will be worth twice its purchase price if held for 20 years and will continue to add interest for another 10 years.
-At the 30-year final maturity you will get back your purchase price plus accumulated interest.
+The Treasury guarantees an electronic EE bond will be worth twice its purchase price if it's held for 20 years and it will continue to add interest for another 10 years.
+You'll get back your purchase price plus accumulated interest at the 30-year final maturity date.
 All electronic EE bonds held to final maturity will be worth more than twice what you paid for them.

 Electronic Series I bonds have always been sold at full principal value in any amount above $25 with a $10,000 annual purchase limit.
 Interest is adjusted every six months.
-At bond maturity, buyers will receive their principal plus accumulated interest.
-If a Series I bond earns any interest at all during its 30 year maturity period it will be redeemable for more than its face value or purchase price.
+Buyers will receive their principal plus accumulated interest at bond maturity.
+If a Series I bond earns any interest at all during its 30 year maturity period, it will be redeemable for more than its face value or purchase price.

 - Creatas/Creatas/Getty Images